visgl/loaders.gl/docs/modules/mvt/api-reference/geojson-tile-source.md

 - `generateId` and `promoteId` options cannot both be specified at the same time.
 - `generateId` and `promoteId` options ignore existing `id` values on the feature objects.
 - By default, tiles at zoom levels above `indexMaxZoom` are generated on the fly, but you can pre-generate all possible tiles for `data` by setting `indexMaxZoom` and `maxZoom` to the same value, setting `indexMaxPoints` to `0`.
-- `GeoJSONTileSource` only generates tiles zoom levels up to 24.
+- `TableTileSource` only generates tiles zoom levels up to 24.

 ## Methods